 - To affect and be affected by art and nature and space

 - To create a response from materials and feelings in order to express new ideas

 - To enhance the environment in ways that delight

 ArtScapers explores creative place-making and activism with children and young people and their communities.
 It was established in 2016 as an art-in-education programme as part of the University of Cambridge’s North West Cambridge Development.
-Our current project is with Howard Primary School – follow this link to read more of this work.
+A recent project with Howard Primary School is here and current projects with The Eco-Capabilities Project are here – follow this link to read more of this work.
 Other examples of projects with Primary Schools in our region can be explored through our Fantastical Cambridgeshire work.

 A manifesto for ArtScaping was created with Mayfield Primary School in 2019 which we carry with us to new projects.
 As ArtScapers we want to:

 Know anyone can do it, there are no wrong answers